Norwegian Air boss looks beyond ailing SAS

-Norwegian Air Shuttle (NWC.OL), run by mystery novel writer Bjoern Kjos who once flew Cold War-era jet fighters, has risen again to become one of Europe’s fastest-growing budget carriers.
+Norwegian Air Shuttle, run by mystery novel writer Bjoern Kjos who once flew Cold War-era jet fighters, has risen again to become one of Europe’s fastest-growing budget carriers.

 In some ways, Norwegian and SAS have become opposites.